FAQ - Delta Trading

 Note: If you already have Delta Trading installed and you have traded on a Demo account, there is no need to download or install it again.
 Select the "Live" button when logging into the platform and continue.

 It is not necessary to have a background in trading.
-However, we recommend that you familiarise yourseslf with the way margin trading works and the essence of derivatives contracts.
+However, we recommend that you familiarise yourself with the way margin trading works and the essence of derivatives contracts.
 You can also read through our Education section and open a free Demo account before you start trading on a Live account.

 The Delta Trading Demo account is similar to the Live trading account, but it differs in that it allows you to trade without risk and obligation, since it is in virtual money.
 This can be an excellent way to gain initial experience as a trader whilst exploring our platform.
 When you feel confident enough and ready to trade with real money, you can open a live trading account from here.

 It is therefore recommended that you educate yourself about the economic fundamentals and also the factors that influence the markets.
-We encourage you to practice with a free Demo account in Delta Trading before you open a Live account.
+We encourage you to practice with a free demo account in Delta Trading before you open a live account.

 If you can’t find the instrument you want to trade in any of the tabs of the Quotes window, you can add it by entering its name, symbol (or part of them) in the platform’s Search engine.
-You can also browse through the list of Currencies, Metals, Shares, Indices, Futures, and Exchange Traded Funds (ETFs), and filter them by type, sector or country.
+You can also browse through the list of Currencies, Metals, Shares, Indices, Futures, Exchange Traded Funds (ETFs), and Cryptocurrencies, and filter them by type, sector or country.

 Please watch our educational platform videos for more detailed information on different order types.